You are going to sign out in

 The curriculum aims to achieve the following objectives:

-1. Hands-On Creation: Through hands-on activities, students will complete art projects with different art materials, such as paints, charcoal, clay, as well as other 3-D materials.
+1. Hands-On Creation: Through hands-on activities, students will experiment with different art materials, such as acrylic paints, watercolors, charcoal, clay, as well as other 3-D materials.
 They’ll create their own artworks, developing skills in drawing, painting, mixed media, and other techniques.
 Process as well as completion will be emphasized.
 Attention to detail and fine motor skills will be strengthened and expanded upon throughout the duration of this course.
 In the creation of art, individual expression will be given a greater emphasis due to their age level, abilities, and critical thinking skills.

-2. Christian Values: The curriculum will emphasize Christian values, encouraging students to express their faith and reflect on Biblical themes through their art.
+2. Christian Values: The curriculum will emphasize Christian values.
+The classroom culture will be one where students are free to express their faith and reflect on Biblical themes through their art if they so choose.

 3. Appreciation of God’s Creation: Students will explore the beauty of God’s creation and learn to see the world through an artistic lens.

 5. Art Appreciation: Students will learn to appreciate various forms of art, including paintings, sculptures, and other types of art.
-They’ll briefly explore different artistic styles and techniques.6.
-Art History: Students will learn about a limited amount of famous artists, art movements, and historical contexts.
-Students will learn the cultural significance of art throughout history from a Biblical worldview.
+They’ll briefly explore varying artistic styles and techniques.

 7. Discovery, Exploration, Observation, Thinking, Creating, Rigor, Fun!: These are not just words.
 It is my aim to guide students to discover, explore, think deeply, observe, create, and to work hard.
 It is my hope that these God-given abilities would be strengthened in a loving, caring, structured, fun, and supportive environment where students are not afraid to take risks and ask questions.